Spring-time Fish Health:

 As the snow melts (or the spring rains come) many a soluble minerals and compound flows into our ponds.
-Be it 10,000 acres or 2500 gallons these inputs change the environment drastically in the spring of the year.
+Be it 10,000 acres or 2500 gallons, these inputs change the environment drastically in the spring of the year.
 Small systems (private ponds and water gardens) get the hardest hit because they do not have the environmental inertia that large waterbodies have.
 That is: a lake of many millions of gallons of water can absorb the dissolved solids more readily without effecting a massive change in water chemistry due to its buffering capacity.
 Said another way, due to its massive volume it takes a much greater volume of solutes to change any of the chemical attributes of that waterbody even a fraction of a point.
 Small ponds and water gardens aren’t so lucky.
-Every rain shower, snowmelt, and wind-blown event can introduce a difficult situation for the fish attempting to share their lethargy after a long winter.
+Every rain shower, snowmelt, and wind-blown event can introduce a difficult situation for the fish attempting to shed their lethargy after a long winter.

 The biggest issue in spring is the rapid fluctuations of water temperature.
 Large waterbodies like lakes have a thermal inertia that allows for a slow rise in temperature allowing an easier transition into spring.
 Smaller ponds and water gardens heat and cool rapidly.
-Every day this spring a water garden of 5,000 gallons a=can heat and cool 25-40 degrees every day until the weather stabilizes in summer.
+Every day this spring a water garden of 5,000 gallons a can heat and cool 10-20 degrees every day until the weather stabilizes in summer.
 A good example is this past week here in the mid-west.
 We had a beautiful 70degree day which heated up water temperatures into the low 60’s.
 This gorgeous chamber of commerce day was followed by a typical Midwestern spring day of 35 degrees and raining.
-This quickly dropped the water temperature back down into the high 40’s. as warm blooded humans, we just grumble about these rapid changes, curse our rotten luck and desire to live in such a climate and move on (mostly with help of adult beverages).
+This quickly dropped the water temperature back down into the high 40’s.
+As warm blooded humans, we just grumble about these rapid changes, curse our rotten luck and desire to live in such a climate and move on (mostly with help of adult beverages).
 Any-hoo…..
 As exotherms, fish and amphibians take these changes very hard.
 Many rapid temperature swings put major stress on the swimming creatures and can leave them vulnerable to infection and reproductive distress.

 So those are the hurdles, here are some ways to help our wee swimming companions usher in a bountiful spring of joy and frolic-ish-ness.